AlfrescoLabs/alfresco-gradle-plugins/README.md

 into the WAR set in the `warExplodedDir` property and can be specified on the command line:

 	gradle installAmp -PwarFile=/Path/To/WAR/File

+Note that this should be run from subprojects or both share and repo AMPs will be applied to the specified warFile.

 Task: `installDevelopmentAmp`
 ----------------------------